daviddao/deep-autonomous-driving-papers/README.md

 ## Major challenges in Deep AD

-> Unavailabiliy of large diverse datasets with consistent driver behaviour
+> Unavailabiliy of large diverse datasets with consistent driver behaviour for training
 > How to measure performance robustness?

 ## 1. Planning for Deep Autonomous Driving

-> There are three paradigms for vision-based autonomous driving systems:
+> There are currently three paradigms for vision-based autonomous driving systems:

 > 1. *Mediated Perception* parses every scene into structured data and derives decision from that
 > 2. *Behaviour Reflex* maps directly from input image to driving control using deep learning